HarshiniS05/RISC-V_Tapeout/README.md

-Thank you for providing the links.
-I've corrected them for you and incorporated them into a complete `README.md` file.

-The links you provided are for the GitHub webpage view, not the "raw" image data.
-I've converted them to the correct raw URL format so they will display properly in your `README.md`.

-Here is the complete, corrected `README.md` content.
-You can copy and paste this directly into your file.

 -----

 # 🚀 The Silicon Logbook: My RISC-V Tapeout Adventure

-\<div align="center"\>

-\</div\>

-Welcome\!
+Welcome!
 This is my personal logbook for the **RISC-V Reference SoC Tapeout Program**, an incredible initiative by VSD to design a System-on-Chip from scratch.
 I'll be documenting my week-by-week progress, challenges, and key learnings here.

 -----